English Literature has been added to My Courses

 Resources

 You will work from booklets, shared resources on Teams, worksheets and textbooks.
 Online platforms are also used to support your learning.
 You will be expected to purchase your own set texts.
 Support may be available to buy texts through the College bursary.
-You can expect to spend about £25 - £40 on your set texts (many of the books are available second hand).
+You can expect to spend about £25 - £40 on your set texts if you are studying English Literature or English Language and Literature and around £27 for a text book for English Language (many of the books are available second hand).
 You will also need to budget for stationery, equipment and educational visits.

 Charges